-When using secondary data for research that includes PII, researchers must:
+When using secondary data, researchers must:

 - Ensure that the use is not incompatible with the purpose for which the data was originally collected.

-- Ensure that the data was not collected in violation of restrictions imposed by laws or regulations, through deception, or in ways that were not apparent to or reasonably understood or anticipated by the data subject.
+- Ensure that the data was not collected in violation of restrictions imposed by laws or regulations, or in ways that were not apparent to or reasonably understood or anticipated by the data subject.

 - Honor all data subject requests that their data not be used.